karpovilia/SNA/Overview/Course Graiding.md

 `Project` =  $\dfrac{CP_1+CP_2}{20}$ + $\dfrac{Research\:Proposal}{10}$ + $\dfrac{Preprocessing\:and\:Data\:Loading}{10}$ + $\dfrac{2 \times EDA}{10}$ + $\dfrac{3 \times Research\:Hypothises\:Validation}{10}$+ $\dfrac{Interpretation\:of\:Results}{10}$ + $\dfrac{Project\:Presentation}{10}$

-Final exam can be replaced with course project.
 The grade for the course project must be set **before** the final exam.

 ## Taking the exam
 Evaluation formula for the exam: